Can LLMs Predict the Future or Are They Just Remembering?

 Time Gets Scrambled

-When researchers ask AI to "predict" stock returns from a 2020 headline, the AI may have already seen articles about what actually happened next.
+When researchers ask an LLM to "predict" stock returns from a 2020 headline, the LLM may have already seen articles about what actually happened next.
 It's like asking someone to predict a game when they already watched the replay.

 Like Seeing the Answer Key